dtmtec/massive/README.md

 For the above example, it would create `100000 / 1000 == 100` jobs, where the first one would have an offset of 0, and a limit of 1000, the next one an offset of 1000 and a limit of 1000, and so on.

-With 100 jobs in a Resque queue you may want to start more than one worker so that it can process this queue more quickly.
+With 100 jobs in a ActiveJob queue you may want to start more than one worker so that it can process this queue more quickly.

 Now you just need to wait until all jobs have been completed, by polling the step once in a while: